endeavouros-arm/images/README.md

 # Installation Instructions

-There are three methods for installing EndeavourOS on either a RPi 4 or Odroid N2 ARM SOC. <br />
+There are three methods for installing EndeavourOS on a RPi 4, Odroid N2, or PineBook pro ARM SOC. <br />
 There is one method for installing a headless LAN server on a RPi 4b.
 Scroll to the bottom <br />
 for the headless server install.